santiellena/air-flatcoin-protocol/README.md

 * Try executing other commands to update AIR price by inflation, to liquidate a user, to mint some more tokens, etc.
 * Audit the protocol!
 This codebase probably has a couple of security issues I haven't find out.
-* Start the project! ⭐
+* Star the project! ⭐